Skip Navigation

 Stage 3: Education

 Teach the buyer more about your product’s features using educational videos, in-depth content, or case studies.
-The goal is to make the buyer feel informed about the product and personally engaged with the sales rep. (Video is a great way to do both.
+The goal is to make the buyer feel informed about the product and personally engaged with the sales rep. (Video selling is a great way to do both.
 You can explain complex topics in just a minute or two on camera; plus, seeing a sales rep on video makes buyers feel like they’re engaged in a real conversation, not impersonal email back-and-forths.)

 Stage 4: Proposal